alexdown/hugowks/content/speaking.md

 * November 2019, Raiffeisenbank International CRM Summit (Vienna) - Guest Speaker

-* November 2019, HSBC Cloud Days (Guangzhou) – "Developing Cloud Native Applications”
+* November 2019, HSBC Cloud Days (Hong Kong) – "Developing Cloud Native Applications”

 ### History
 Some examples for which there is an online trail...